A Fantasy Author's Adventures in Fiction & Life

 Photo by Ferdinand studio

 This isn’t just an introduction.
-This is your chance to tell a literary agent what makes your MC different to the many other MC’s in your genre and their inbox.
-It’s your chance to show off some of your MC’s personality in how you describe them and their job description, or their wants or goal in the first line of your query.
-In introducing your MC, you want to show an industry professional a character they want to spend time with, so they want to follow that character’s journey throughout the story.
-Try and show something about your MC which is relatable, and which invites a reader to make a personal connection to and to root for your MC.
+This is your chance to tell a literary agent what makes your MC different to the many other’s in your genre and their inbox.
+It’s your chance to show off some of your MC’s personality.
+You can do this in how you describe them and their job, or their wants or goal in the first line.
+In introducing your MC, you want to show an industry professional a character they want to spend time with.
+You’re persuading them to follow that character’s journey throughout the story.
+Try and show something about your MC which is relatable, invites a reader to make a personal connection and to root for your MC.

 The MC’s introduction is also a place to begin showcasing your novel’s voice.
 To help develop your voice, consider how would your MC describe themself?
 What would they want others to know about them?
 What would their friends or family say about them?
 Is there a key sentence of dialogue or narration you can adapt from your MS into your MC’s intro?